 - 200g butter, softened

 - 1/2 cup sugar (can be brown sugar if you like)

 - 1 teaspoon vanilla essence

 - 1-1/4 cups standard plain flour (I used a gluten-free blend)

 - Chocolate Icing (see two alternative recipes below)

 - Walnut halves (one half for each biscuit)

-- Cream butter and sugar until light and fluffy (about 2-3 minutes).
+- Cream butter, sugar and vanilla essence until light and fluffy (about 2-3 minutes).

 - Sift flour and cocoa in a separate bowl.
 Stir into creamed mixture (it’s a very stiff mixture, so I recommend a metal spoon).
 Fold in cornflakes.